carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 ### @schema/nullable

-Extends the type of the node to include "null" _and_ to be "null" by default.
+Extends the type of the node to include "null" _and_ sets the default value to be `null`.

 ```yaml
 @schema/nullable